VipRepo/Learning-BigData/Hive.md

     ROW FORMAT DELIMITED
     FIELDS TERMINATED BY '\t';
-    (Hive expects there to be three fields in each row, corresponding to the table columns, with fields separated by tabs and rows by newlines.)
+    (Hive expects there to be three fields in each row, corresponding to the table columns, with fields separated by tabs and rows by newlines)
 c.
 LOAD DATA LOCAL INPATH 'input/ncdc/micro-tab/sample.txt'
     OVERWRITE INTO TABLE records;
 d. hive> select * from records;